-From 1893-1901 youth societies sprung up around the USA, and in 1901 the General Conference officially voted into existence the young people' organization, under the Sabbath School Department.
-At the 1907 General Conference Council in Gland, Switzerland, the church approved the formation of a Youth Department within the General Conference where elder Milton E. Kern was elected the first GC Youth Director.
+From 1893-1901 youth societies sprung up around the USA, and in 1901 the General Conference officially voted into existence the young people's organization, under the Sabbath school department.
+At the 1907 General Conference Council at Gland, Switzerland, the church approved the formation of a Youth Department within the General Conference where elder M. E. Kern was elected the first GC Youth Director.

-That same year (1907) a group of church workers met to choose a name for the department and to draw up basic guidelines.
-The name chosen was "Seventh-day Adventist Young People' Department of Missionary Volunteers."
-Over the next two decades, passionate youth leaders developed the Junior Missionary Volunteer (JMV) programs and guidelines and youth camp philosophy, which encouraged handicrafts, woodcraft, trailing and camping as strong activities where the young people would connect with nature and spiritual truths from the Bible.
+Within the same year (1907) a group of church workers met to select a name for the department and draw up basic guidelines.
+The name finally agreed upon was "Seventh-day Adventist Young People's Department of Missionary Volunteers."
+Over the next two decades, passionate youth leaders developed the Junior Missionary Volunteer (JMV) programs and guidelines and youth camp philosophy, which encouraged handicrafts, woodcraft, trailing and camping as strong activities where the young people would connect with nature and spiritual truths from Bible.
 For more on the history of Adventist Youth Ministries please read the 2005 edition of the GC Youth Ministry Handbook, pages 5-10.

-(The entire section below was taken verbatim from the Senior Youth Ministries Handbook (p.124) as it did a great job capturing this section).
+(This whole section below was taken verbatim from the Senior Youth Ministries Handbook (p.124) as it did a great job capturing this section).